-What Dog Mountain usually looks like this time of year
+what Dog Mountain usually looks like in spring

 Suzanne, Lorraine, Yuko, Bev, Mary LynnDog Mountain is famous for its blanket of wildflowers that bloom every May and June.
 Transformed into a literal Garden of Eden when the balsam root (yellow), Indian paintbrush (red), lupine (purple), phlox (pink), and a dozen other flowers explode on the steep slopes, the color is so intense that an observer across the broad Columbia can see a yellow cast on the mountain.

 Cold and damp (even with waterproof clothing) we scurried down the mountain and how nice it was as the weather grew temperate once again.
-We passed 2 spots where trees had blown down since we passed them on the ascent.
-Only 5 other hikers were on DM this day.
+We passed two trees that had blown down since we passed them on the ascent.
+Only five other hikers were on Dog Mountain this day.
 Bagging the hike might have been smarter but I will remember this one better than all the fair-weather treks that blend together.
 Arduous activities are exhilarating and . . . how would we build character if we did only what was easy and pleasant?!